malariagen/Pf6plus/README.md

 Running this notebook on your own machine requires Python packages to be installed.
 We recommend doing this in a virtual environment.
 Open a terminal and follow these instructions:

-1. Create a virtual environment by typing out the following commands, replacing `<path to python3>`.
+1. Create a virtual environment by typing out the following commands, replacing `<path to python3>`:

 ```
 virtualenv -p <path to python3> pf6plus_notebooks_env
 source pf6plus_notebooks_env/bin/activate
 ```

+Note that if `virtualenv` is not installed on your computer, you will need to use: `pip install virtualenv`.

-2. Install the dependencies in the virtual environment
+2. Install the dependencies in the virtual environment:

 ```
 pip install numpy folium matplotlib bokeh pandas
 ```

-You will only have to install the dependencies once and then you will have everything you need installed in an environment.
 To exit out of the environment simply type the following on the command line:

 ```
 deactivate
 ```

-If you want to enter the environment again you won't need to install anything again.
+If you want to enter the environment again you won't need to re-install the dependencies.
 Simply enter the following on the command line and it will load up everything you installed before:

 ```
 source pf6plus_notebooks_env/bin/activate